isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

   </tr>
 </table>

-For enquires regarding the Code for Fun Enrichment Programme for Secondary School, please contact chia_wan_ting@imda.gov.sg
+For enquires regarding the Code for Fun Enrichment Programme for Secondary School, please contact <a href="mailto:chia_wan_ting@imda.gov.sg">IMDA</a>.